 What is sensitive data?

-Data privacy laws generally protect individuals’ rights to control their personal data and regulate how businesses can collect, use, process, share, store, and sell that information.
+Data privacy laws generally protect individuals’ rights to control their personal data and regulate how businesses can collect, use, share, store, and sell that information.
+Sensitive data gets the protections of personal information, and more.

-Several data categories may be deemed as sensitive information.
+Several types of data may be deemed as sensitive data, but they vary from state to state, and even region to region..
 Most U.S. data privacy laws include the following under the umbrella of sensitive data:

-But that’s just taking a domestic view!
-The European Union’s General Data Protection Regulation (GDPR) also factors in sensitive data (referred to as “special categories of personal data”), which includes many categories that aren’t consistently addressed in U.S. privacy regulations, such as political opinions, data concerning a person’s sex life, or criminal history.
+But that’s just looking at the U.S.!
+The European Union’s General Data Protection Regulation (GDPR) also factors in sensitive data referred to as “special categories of personal data,” which includes some elements that aren’t consistently addressed in U.S. privacy regulations, such as political opinions and trade union membership.

-Let’s explore “special categories” a bit further.
-Most states have their own peculiarities and special categories of sensitive data that businesses must consider.
+Let’s explore states’ definitions of sensitive data a bit further.
+Each state has its own peculiarities when it comes to sensitive data that businesses must consider.

 Here are a few examples to illustrate this: